 All new students and their families that are applying for registration, participate in a family interview.
-Students in grades 5-8 will be asked to commitment to the school by signing a Student Pledge Agreement.
 At the interview, students may participate in testing to evaluate academic placement.
 The interview is a time for administration to get to know the family and the family to ask about the school.
 The goal is to find out if NCCS is a good fit for the student and family.